-As seen in many high-profile cases this year, the Fair Work Ombudsman (FWO) is persistently cracking down on directors of companies who underpay their staff.
+As seen in many recent high-profile cases, the Fair Work Ombudsman (FWO) is persistently cracking down on directors of companies who underpay their staff.

-The FWO media releases for 2019 are full of stories where directors have been held personally liable for underpaying staff in contravention of the Fair Work Act 2009 (Act).
+The FWO media releases are full of stories where directors have been held personally liable for underpaying staff in contravention of the Fair Work Act 2009 (Act).

 In addition to significant penalties, the extent of the personal liability for directors can include the total amount of underpaid wages and entitlements, particularly if the company is unable to pay.

-There has been much discussion this year about the Federal Government’s plans to introduce laws criminalising deliberate and systematic underpayment of employees.
+There has been much discussion in recent months about the Federal Government’s plans to introduce laws criminalising deliberate and systematic underpayment of employees.
 This could potentially mean jail time for offending directors.

 This has occurred in response to the Migrant Works Taskforce Report released earlier this year.
 In principle, the Government has accepted the recommendations outlined in the report, including criminal penalties for employers involved in the underpayments.

 If implemented, these recommendations will obviously have extreme implications for employers and their directors.
 It’s important to note that directors ordinarily cannot seek indemnification from their companies if they are involved in criminal offences, this means it will come out of the director’s own pocket.

 Given the increasing heat being placed on directors and business owners, it is important for you to understand the legal requirements and put in place compliance systems so that employees are being paid their legal wages and entitlements.

 How could you become personally liable?

 Under the Act, a director will be found to have been ‘involved’ in a breach of the Act or contravention if that individual has: